AJanko/Garbage-Truck-Escape/readme.txt

-Gra Garbage Truck Escape jest prost¹ gr¹ polegaj¹ca na omijaniu przeszkód.
-Zosta³a napisana w jêzyku python przy u¿yciu biblioteki pygame.
+Garbage Truck Escape is a simple game which is based on avoiding obstacles.
+Written in python with help of pygame library.